karamellpelle/SlicerRC/README.md

 # SlicerRC

-I need a portable `.slicerrc.py` to work on.
-Here it is.
+Here is my `.slicerrc.py`.
+Seems to work for version 5.4 at least.